Skip to main content

 • Mean age 56 years; 35% women

-• Median 10 days symptom onset to randomization
+• Median of 10 days from symptom onset to randomization

 • At baseline: